Rockies vs. Rays Player Props Betting Odds

 Diaz Stats

-- Diaz has hit safely in five games in a row.
-During his last five outings he is batting .440 with a double, a walk and two RBI.
+- Diaz will look for his seventh straight game with a hit in this contest.
+During his last 10 outings he is hitting .422 with four doubles, four walks and eight RBI.

 Diaz Recent Games